ubc-tuehoang/ipeer4-saml/README.md

 (remember to update README)

+#Make a copy of .env.example to .env, then bring up the docker compose:
-Make a copy of .env.example to .env, then bring up the docker compose:
+Make a copy of ./env to .env, then bring up the docker compose:

+`sudo ./vendor/bin/sail php artisan migrate`

-`./vendor/bin/sail up`
+`sudo ./vendor/bin/sail up`

 Run the hot module replacement:

-`./vendor/bin/sail npm run dev`
+`sudo ./vendor/bin/sail npm run dev`

 Laravel Sail is just a frontend to docker compose, you can pass it commands to execute in the app container: